 The benches certainly aren't.

 But just a bit down the beach there are a few like this.
 Bingo!
-Sketch in the elegant figures--parasol, boaters, white linens and all.
+Sketch in the elegant figures--parasol, boaters, and white linens.

 And now we're ready to venture into the fort.
 Just to be warned, we aren't the only visitors.